Azure/azure-openapi-validator/docs/get-operation-must-not-be-long-running.md

 ## Output Message

-The GET operation cannot be Long Running and it MUST NOT have `x-ms-long-running-operation-options` property block defined.
+The GET operation cannot be long running.
+It must not have the `x-ms-long-running-operation` and `x-ms-long-running-operation-options` properties defined.

 ## Description